eboraks/job-description-nlp-analysis/README.md

 # job-description-nlp-analysis
-A project I created to document my learning of different NLP technologies while analyzing job descriptions.
+A project dedicate for my learning of different NLP technologies while analyzing job descriptions.